Dear reader of ADxS.org, please excuse the disruption.

 Serotonin reuptake inhibitors are generally contraindicated in ADHD-I (without hyperactivity), but may be indicated in ADHD-HI (with hyperactivity).

-Later depression in children with ADHD was predicted by the intensity of anhedonia in childhood.8 Depression also appears to be significantly gender-specific.
+Later depression was predicted in children with ADHD by the intensity of anhedonia in childhood.8 Depression also appears to be significantly gender-specific.

 2. Neurophysiological similarities between depression and ADHD¶